 Attachment & development Understanding specific behaviours Sexualised behaviours

-Early trauma & development Loss & bereavement Attachment-focused therapies
+Early trauma & development Loss & bereavement Attachment needs in school

 Synchrony Psychology is committed to offering training that is flexible and creative and so if there is an identified need that is not met by any of the above, attempts will be made to tailor a package of training to suit.
 Training can be offered to small or large groups, over varying durations to meet your needs.